Aluminum

 Machinery and Equipment

-Aluminum is used in the production of a wide range of machinery and equipment, including industrial machinery, agricultural equipment, and household appliances.
+Aluminum finds its way into the creation of diverse machinery and equipment, spanning industrial machines, agricultural tools, and everyday household appliances.

 Consumer Goods